Skip to main content

 • Email

-3.2 Contact by email
+3.1 Contact by email

 The legal basis for the processing of data in connection with email communication is Article 6 (1) e GDPR.

-4.1 Newsletter
+4. Newsletter

 5. Processing of personal data in connection with social network use

-These online presences are operated in order to interact with the users that are active on these sites and platforms and to inform them about projects and services.
+On its website, the Mitigation Action Facility offers the opportunity to visit company presences on social networks and platforms such as LinkedIn, Instagram, BlueSky, and YouTube to provide information about projects and services.
 By clicking on a social network’s logo, the user is redirected to the GIZ presence on the respective network.

 When users visit the platforms, personal data is collected, used and stored by the operators of the respective social network, but not by GIZ.
 This is also the case even if the users themselves do not have an account with the respective social network.

-Access to Mitigation Action Facility social media sites is subject to the terms of use and privacy policies of the respective operators.
-Click here for the contact details and links to the data privacy policies of the social media on which GIZ maintains a presence.
+When you access the Mitigation Action Facility presence on social media, the terms of use and the data protection declarations of the respective operators apply.
+Click here for the contact addresses and links to the privacy policies of the social media in which the Mitigation Action Facility operates.

-Note on LinkedIn group
+Note on LinkedIn profile

-When you visit the Mitigation Action Facility’s LinkedIn group, LinkedIn records your IP address and other information in the form of cookies.
-This information is used to provide the Mitigation Action Facility, as the operator of the LinkedIn group, with statistical information on how the LinkedIn page is used.
+When you visit the Mitigation Action Facility’s LinkedIn profile, LinkedIn records your IP address and other information in the form of cookies.
+This information is used to provide the Mitigation Action Facility, as the operator of the LinkedIn profile, with statistical information on how the LinkedIn page is used.
 The Mitigation Action Facility can access this statistical data via what are referred to as ‘Analytics’ on the LinkedIn profile.

 These statistics are solely generated and provided by LinkedIn.
 As the site’s controller, the Mitigation Action Facility has no influence on the generation and presentation of this data.
 The data is provided automatically and the service cannot be deactivated.

-By operating the LinkedIn group, the Mitigation Action Facility offers a modern communication and information option.
+By operating the LinkedIn account, the Mitigation Action Facility offers a modern communication and information option.
 The processing of personal data in connection with the operation of the LinkedIn page is based on Article 6 (1) e GDPR.

 As the operator of the fan page, the Mitigation Action Facility is jointly responsible with LinkedIn for the processing.
 However, primary responsibility for processing Analytics data lies with LinkedIn.
 LinkedIn therefore fulfils all obligations under the GDPR with regard to the processing of Insights data (including but not limited to Articles 12 and 13 GDPR, Articles 15 to 22 GDPR and Articles 32 to 34 GDPR).
-The rights of the data subject can be asserted either with Mitigation Action Facility or Twitter.
+The rights of the data subject can be asserted either with Mitigation Action Facility or LinkedIn.
 Should you contact the Mitigation Action Facility, the Mitigation Action Facility is obliged to forward all relevant information to LinkedIn.

 The complete Pages Joint Controller Addendum regarding responsibilities and the data processed can be found here https://legal.linkedin.com/pages-joint-controller-addendum